carbon-wetto/Ai---Governance---Charter/README.md

 - Systems must promote collective good, not individual dominance.
 - Ethical design requires blending technology, psychology, sociology, and political insight.

+**This document is intentionally unlicensed.
+No ownership is claimed.
+It may be read, shared, or referenced freely for ethical and educational purposes.**